-Book reviews are the type of posts I most like to write for this blog, and they are also the ones that take me the longest to complete and edit.
-Nevertheless, they tend to have less views than the rest of the content on my blog.
+Book reviews are the type of posts I like to write the most for this blog, and they are also the ones that take me the longest to complete and edit.
+Nevertheless, they tend to have fewer views than the rest of the content on my blog.
 At least this is the perception I have.
 I don’t analyse my blog statistics thoroughly and frequently, thus there is a slight possibility that I’m wrong.

 My Three Most Viewed Reviews

 The reason why I think this is my most viewed review is that it was published around the time when The Power was announced as the winner of the Women’s Prize for Fiction in 2017.
 Told from various points of view, it delves into what happened when women discovered they had the power to electrocute other people with their hands.
 I quite liked the premise but didn’t enjoy the execution as much.

 I have mentioned and shared my review of The Muse so many times that I was not surprised to see it amongst my most viewed.
 The second novel by Jessie Burton, one of my favourite reads of last year, connects two different time periods through a mysterious painting.
 In 1967, Odelle Bastien is offered a job as a typist at the Skelton Gallery.
 In 1936, Olive Schloss arrives at a house in rural Spain and gathers courage to tell her parents she has been accepted to do a Fine Arts degree.

 The review of the haunting and atmospheric Rebecca is also unsurprisingly one of my most viewed reviews.
 The unnamed narrator moves to Manderley after marrying Maxim de Winter.
 There she struggles to overcome the shadow of his deceased first wife, Rebecca, who seems to have exceled at everything.
 This is without a doubt an unforgettable classic full of fleshed-out characters.